The island of Hvar

 (Kingdom of Croatia since 925 till 1102).
 In the following centuries Hvar

 recognized the sovereignty of the Croatian-Hungarian ruler, the Bosnian King

 Tvrtko, the Split Duke Hrvoje, the Dubrovnik Republic, Venice, France,

 Austria, Italy, Yugoslavia and, finally, Republic of Croatia (since 1991).

-In the 16th and the 17th centuries Hvar was a
+In the 16th and the 17th centuries Hvar was a prominent

-numerous architectural and cultural monuments,
+architectural and cultural monuments,

 which bear witness to outstanding artistic traditions of the island, the